 \subsection{Learning Regime and Task Parameters Jointly Determine Generalization Error Curves}

 In practice, the implicit bias described above is reflected in the sample efficiency and generalization performance observed during fine-tuning.
 We solve the fixed-point equations derived in Proposition~\ref{prop:replica} to understand how the different learning regimes and task parameters impact generalization performance.
 In particular, we examine the impact of the different initialization parameters on the three axes outlined above.
-We additionally directly train diagonal linear networks in a PT+FT setup to validate our analytical characterization with empirical simulations. \textbf{Do we benefit from shared dimensions?} If our penalty implements pretraining dependence, we should benefit from sharing dimensions between pretraining and fine-tuning.
+To validate our analytical results, we additionally directly train diagonal linear networks.

+\textbf{Do We Benefit From Shared Dimensions?} If our penalty induces pretraining dependence, we should benefit from sharing dimensions between pretraining and fine-tuning.
 We therefore consider a fixed $\rho_{PT}=0.1$ and compare the case $\rho_{FT}^{\text{shared}}=0.1,\rho_{FT}^{\text{new}}=0$ (in which case the pretraining and fine-tuning task share all their dimensions) to the case $\rho_{FT}^{\text{shared}}=0,\rho_{FT}^{\text{new}}=0.1$ (in which case they share no dimensions, but the overall sparsity level is matched).
 As $c_{PT}$ and $\gamma_{FT}$ decrease, performance becomes increasingly sensitive to task overlap (\textbf{Fig.~\ref{fig:replica}a,b}).
 On the other hand, decreasing $\lambda_{PT}$ decreases the extent to which we benefit from shared dimensions (\textbf{Fig.~\ref{fig:replica}c}).
 These trends are consistent with the phase-portrait analysis, which indicates that for pretrained dimensions, decreasing $\gamma_{FT}$ and $c_{PT}$ at fixed $\lambda_{PT}$ shifts the network from a \emph{lazy, pretraining-independent regime} toward a \emph{lazy, pretraining-dependent regime} (solid line in \textbf{Fig.~\ref{fig:regimes}}).
-In contrast, decreasing $\lambda_{PT}$ shifts the model from a \emph{lazy, pretraining-dependent regime} to a \emph{rich, pretraining-independent regime} (dotted line in \textbf{Fig.~\ref{fig:regimes}}). \\
+In contrast, decreasing $\lambda_{PT}$ shifts the model from a \emph{lazy, pretraining-dependent regime} to a \emph{rich, pretraining-independent regime} (dotted line in \textbf{Fig.~\ref{fig:regimes}}).